Pault26/11-Module-Note-Taker/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+The purpose of this app is to give the user a quick and easy way to keep track of notes and tasks.
+For the class, this project was a test of our ability to build an app with node and express and having it run through Heroku.
+This app could easily be repurposed for a multitude of uses such as a day planner, a class note app, or any other system that requires you save and store personal data.

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more examples, please refer to the [Documentation](https://github.com/Pault26/11-Module-Note-Taker)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>